Introduction

 N=105

-Etomidate for RSI in general populationComplications included three patients who vomited within 10 minutes of etomidate administration.
-There were no cases of documented myoclonus, status epilepticus, or new-onset seizures.
+Etomidate for RSI in a general ED populationThree patients vomited within 10 minutes of etomidate; no documented myoclonus, status epilepticus, or new-onset seizures.

 N=12